wesley-moody/crypto-currency/crypto-tracker/src/notes.md

 5. Biggest blockers have been mentally wrapping their heads around the large scope with relatively short time frame.
 Getting past that and just starting on the work.
 6. Don't think there's a need to zoom.
 BONUS: I have instructed the team, if they can't finish their components today, to begin focusing on good inline comments and creating a new section in the repo's readme for "Known Bugs" or "Work in Progress".
 The feeling is that we really DO want to set the next team up for success.
+Where in the world is Carmen San Diego?